guanhomer/Multi-Agent-Dorado-Basecalling-File-Structure/README.md

 - Multiple agents cooperate through shared CSV files in a network folder.
 - Each file operation uses **`filelock`** for concurrency safety.
-- Folder and file statuses are updated atomically; each agent resumes where it left off.
 - The system is modular and easily extensible (e.g., custom Dorado CLI arguments, retry logic, health monitoring).